hyperbridge/funding-protocol/README.md

 ## Problems?

-Discuss Node Operator on our Gitter: https://gitter.im/Hyperbridge/Lobby
+Discuss Funding Protocol on our Gitter: https://gitter.im/Hyperbridge/Lobby

 Please post any bugs as Github issues.